matheuscordeiro/Sorting-algorithms/README.md

 # Sorting-algorithms
-Implementation of some sorting algorithms and their time complexity
+Implementation of some sorting algorithms and their time complexity.